francope41/CS-5103-Course-Project-Software-Engineering-Practice/README.md

 * Line by line will split the words that are separated by space, tab, and new line characters.

 * When done will print in terminal each unique word and the how many times it repeats.

+unit_testing.py

+Will do the unit testing for all the functions in the utils.py

+Make sure unit_testin.py is in the same directory as utils.py

+to run use:

+    python3 unit_testing.py